 Pumpkins are native to the Americas as Indigenous peoples have been cultivating and consuming pumpkins and other squash varieties for thousands of years.
 Before Europeans arrived in the Americas, Indigenous tribes had been using pumpkins as a staple in their diets.
 They also dried and ground pumpkins into a flour-like substance.

-After Christopher Columbus' voyages to the New World in the late 15th and early 16th centuries, many American plants, including pumpkins, were introduced to Europe and were soon used for cooking.
+After Christopher Columbus' voyages to the New World in the late 15th and early 16th centuries, many American plants, including pumpkins, were introduced to Europe and were soon added to the cooking pot.
 The French, for example, are known for their "potage de potiron," a type of pumpkin soup.

 When the European settlers arrived in North America, they were introduced to pumpkins by the Indigenous peoples and quickly adopted them into their diets.
 There's a popular belief that the first Thanksgiving dinner including pumpkin dishes, possibly even an early version of a pumpkin pie, but there is some speculation around those ideas.

-As settlers expanded their colonies, they brought their cooking traditions with them, adapting and incorporating local ingredients into their diets.
-The process of making soups by boiling various ingredients together was common, so pumpkin naturally found its way into these recipes.
+As settlers expanded their colonies, they adapting and incorporating local ingredients into their diet and pumpkin naturally found its way into their recipes especially for soups, stews, and pies.

-Over the centuries, as cooking techniques evolved and ingredient availability changed, pumpkin soup recipes would have adapted.
-The soup could be made creamy with the addition of milk or cream, and spices like nutmeg and cinnamon were added, especially in regions where they were accessible.
-In modern times, there are many versions of pumpkin soup with many cultures including various flavors, from the spicy curries of Thailand to the savory potages of France.
+Over the centuries pumpkin soup recipes would have changed.
+The soup could be made rich and creamy with the addition of milk or cream, and spices like nutmeg and cinnamon were added for warm flavours that complimented pumpkin.
+In modern times, there are many versions of pumpkin soup with many cultures including various flavours, from the spicy curries of Thailand to the savoury pottages of France.

-In Australia, pumpkin soup is a family favourite especially during colder months, and while it is less common in the UK, it is still a relatively popular soup especially during the Halloween festivities.
+In Australia, pumpkin soup is a family favourite especially during colder months, and while it is less common in the UK, it is still a relatively popular soup especially during the Halloween season.
 In The U.S., pumpkin recipes, including soups, become very popular especially as fall approaches and Thanksgiving nears.
 Other countries have their own version of pumpkin or squash soup including Africa, and Asia.
-And a spicy squash soup is a favourite in Haiti and is enjoyed their New Year celebrations.
+And a spicy squash soup is a favourite in Haiti that is enjoyed for their New Year celebrations.

 🍠 Roast Pumpkin & Sweet Potato Soup

-No oil is required to roast the veggies to perfection but if preferred drizzle a tablespoon or two of olive oil over the veggies.
-Alternatively a swivel of balsamic vinegar would be delicious.
+we do not use oil to roast the vegetables but if preferred you can drizzle a tablespoon or two of olive oil over the vegetables, or use your preferred oil.
+Alternatively, a drizzle of balsamic vinegar would be a good oil-free alternative.

-Once roasted the veggies are added to the soup pot along with some hot vegan chicken flavoured stock.
-Although any vegan stock can be used instead.
-Once the soup is seasoned with salt and pepper it is blended smooth using an immersion stick blender.
+Once roasted the vegetables are added to the soup pot along with some hot vegan chicken flavoured stock.
+Although any vegetable stock can be used, or if you have different dietary requirements you can use a stock or broth of your choice.

-This pumpkin soup recipe feeds 4 good sized portions or it could be stretched to 6 smaller bowls especially if feeding kids or using the soup as a starter.
+This pumpkin soup recipe makes four good sized portions or it could be stretched to six smaller bowls especially if you are feeding kids or using the soup as a starter.

 🔪 How to prepare

-This is the best easiest roast pumpkin soup as the fresh simple ingredients - pumpkin, sweet potato, red pepper, garlic and onion, are roasted in the oven to bring out their natural delicious sweet and savoury flavours, before blending the soup into a silky smooth slurp-able soup!
+This is the best easiest roast pumpkin soup as the fresh simple ingredients - pumpkin, sweet potato, red pepper, garlic and onion, are roasted in the oven to bring out their natural delicious sweet and savoury flavours, before blending the soup into a silky smooth flavourful fresh soup.

 Step 1: Place the pumpkin, sweet potato, red pepper and onion on a baking tray.
 Add the garlic and fresh thyme.